 This concerns non-EU /EEA passport holders wishing to be based in the Netherlands.

-This concerns personal costs OUTSIDE of the DAI-WEEK
+This concerns your personal costs in between the DAI WEEKS on location

 If you have received a (provisional) letter of acceptance for our next incoming class you are welcome to contact Rik Fernhout for advice and letters of recommendation.
 Accepted students who have to pay the higher, institutional tuition fee will also be brought in contact with Margret Wibmer for advice and suggestions.Please note that DAI unfortunately cannot do more for you than that (provide you with advice and suggestions): it is the prospective student's own responsibility to create a reliable financial ground plan for their two years of study at the DAI.